Foamyseal/PaymentPal/README.md

 - As a user, I want to be able to see the amount of credits currently in my account.
 - As a user, I want to see a list of previous transactions I've made.

+## User Stories (Phase 2)
+- As a user, I want to be able to save the amount of balance in my bank account.
+- As a user, I want to be able to load my bank account with previous transactions and balance.

 ## Upcoming User Stories
 - As a user, I want to create my own bank account
 - As a user, I want to set the name of my bank account